The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Calculating the dust mass

 Both MAGPHYS and \textsc{ProSpect} require robust measurements of the FIR emission, lest the dust masses be highly uncertain, as discussed in Section~\ref{sec:dustMassNoFIR}.
 To explore the intrinsic differences between the two SED fitting codes, we isolated a sample of $218$ galaxies with $S/N > 5$ in the \textit{Herschel} $P100,P160,S250,S350,S500$ photometric bands in both the \textsc{ProFound} catalogue \citep{bellstedtGalaxyMassAssembly2020a} used for the \textsc{ProSpect} SED fitting of this work and the LAMBDAR catalogue \citep{wrightGalaxyMassAssembly2016a} used for the MAGPHYS fitting in \citet{driverGAMAG10COSMOS3DHST2018a}.

 Figure~\ref{fig:magphys-prospect} shows the comparison between \textsc{ProSpect} and MAGPHYS for this robust sample.
-The top panel shows an inverse-variance weighted stack of the SED of the robust sample, showing relative consistency between the two photometry tools.
-The bottom panel shows the histogram of the differences between the dust masses.
-Even with robust constraints on the FIR emission, \textsc{ProSpect} infers $\approx 0.5$~dex higher dust masses than MAGPHYS, meaning that the difference is mostly due to the different modelling assumption between codes and not from differences in the constraints of the FIR emission.
+The top panel shows an inverse-variance weighted stack of the SEDs of the robust sample, showing relative consistency between the two photometry tools.
+The bottom panel shows the histogram of the differences between the dust masses. \textsc{ProSpect} infers $\approx 0.5$~dex higher dust masses than MAGPHYS.
+As this subsample is selected for robust constraints on the FIR emission, the disparity is mostly due to differences in the modelling assumptions between codes and not from differences in the constraints of the FIR emission.

 The MAGPHYS model includes contributions from birth clouds, inhabited by stars less than $10$~Myr old, and the ISM.
 Each of those components contains a further contribution from $\sim 100$~K dust in the MIR, PAH emission using the template of \citet{maddenISMPropertiesLowmetallicity2006}, warm dust of $\approx 50$~K and cold dust of $\approx 20$~K. These components are assumed to have fractional contributions to the total IR-FIR emission such that the total of each contribution must sum to $1$.
 For further details on the dust model in MAGPHYS, the reader is directed to \citet{dacunhaSimpleModelInterpret2008} and in particular Eqs.
 13-22.
 The dust masses on the other hand are calculated only from the contributions of the warm component in the birth clouds and the warm and cold components in the ISM, assuming that they are grey body radiators \citep{hildebrandDeterminationCloudMasses1983a}.
-The contribution from the MIR and PAH emission is not explicitly accounted for because, as argued in \citet{dacunhaSimpleModelInterpret2008}, PAHs only contribute a few percent of the total dust mass \citep[e.g.,][]{draineDustMassesPAH2007,sutterFractionDustMass2024,anianoModelingDustStarlight2020}, and the final dust mass in MAGPHYS is therefore simply scaled up by 10 per cent.
+The contribution from the MIR and PAH emission is not explicitly accounted for because, as argued in \citet{dacunhaSimpleModelInterpret2008}, PAHs only contribute a few percent of the total dust mass \citep[e.g.,][]{draineDustMassesPAH2007,remy-ruyerLinkingDustEmission2015,anianoModelingDustStarlight2020,liSpitzersPerspectivePolycyclic2020,chastenetPHANGSJWSTFirst2023,shivaeiNewCensusDust2024,sutterFractionDustMass2024}, and the final dust mass in MAGPHYS is therefore simply scaled up by 10 per cent.

 The \citet{daleTwoparameterModelInfrared2014} models provide the dust emission templates in units of $\mathrm{[W/H_{atom}]}$.
 Therefore, in \textsc{ProSpect} the luminosity for a $1 \, \mathrm{M_{\odot}}$ of dust is calculated as